google/syzkaller/docs/linux/external_fuzzing_usb.md

     And build with `make`.

-15. Insert the module with `sudo insmod fuzzer.ko`.
+15. Insert the module with `sudo insmod raw.ko`.

 16. Build and test the [keyboard emulator program](/tools/syz-usbgen/keyboard.c):